European shares dive to one-month low

 This long-term refinancing operation (LTRO) eased fears of an outright credit crunch.

-Societe Generale, Credit Agricole and Erste Bank were the biggest decliners in the index, with losses of between 7.1 percent and 7.8 percent.
+Societe Generale (SOGN.PA), Credit Agricole (CAGR.PA) and Erste Bank (ERST.VI) were the biggest decliners in the index, with losses of between 7.1 percent and 7.8 percent.

 The STOXX Europe 600 Automobiles & Parts index took a 4.9-percent beating, ending a 40 percent rally.